frankilein/Show-Quarantine/README.md

 Got the idea and most of the code from here: https://blog.expta.com/2021/10/how-to-install-outlook-add-in-to-view.html

-Unfortunately this isn't working in my case with preview pane off.
+Unfortunately this isn't working in my case in folders with preview pane off.
 Installation to clients via EAC for Exchange online is accepted w/o error messages, but the add-in does not arrive at the clients.